afreeorange/bock/NOTES.md

 ### `git` commands

+This the rough outline of how you'd get the revision history of a file. `git cat-file -p <something>` is a "swiss army knife" of sorts that lets you examine all manner of things.
+The `-p` flag tells `git` to figure out what the `<something>` is.

 ```bash
 # Get the commits.
 Note that a single commit can change many articles!
 # This is something you need to try to avoid.